KSMubasshir/data-structures/README.md

 by searching the table sequentially starting at the position given by the hash function, until finding a cell with a matching key or an empty cell.
 ##### Separate Chaining
 The idea is to make each cell of hash table point to a linked list of records that have same hash function value.

+#### Min Heap
+Heap is a special case of balanced binary tree data structure where the root-node key is compared with its children and arranged accordingly.
+If α has child node β then −

+  `key(α) <= key(β)`

+As the value of parent is greater than that of child, this property generates Min Heap.

 #### Output
 ![output_hashing](images/output_hashing.png)
 ### Binary Search Tree